Senior Leadership Team

 His first leadership post was as Assistant Principal when he joined Tendring Technology College in 2008.
 He became Vice Principal of the College in 2013 and one of his first achievements was to help lead the College to Ofsted Outstanding within that year.
 He also leads the Tendring Teaching School Alliance which, in partnership and collaboration with others, has seen educational standards rise across the area.

 Mr Muldoon is in the final stages of completing his MBA in Educational Leadership (International) with the Institute of Education.
 He was appointed as Principal of TTC in September 2016.

 Gavin is based at Frinton Campus.
-His main responsibility is the whole college Timetable & Curriculum Organisation 11-19 and elements of SIMS.
-In addition to this, he also assists James Saunders in leading the ICT innovations at TTC and the college website.
+His main responsibility is whole college pupil outcomes and working with Mark Rowson & Michael Muldoon on college finances.
+He also works with Tim Paternoster in developing the whole college curriculum and leading the ICT innovations at TTC and the college website.

-Other elements of his role include leading and managing the data support team.
+Other elements of his role include leading and managing the data & examinations support team.